 W-2 applicants and participants must be made aware that W-2 Employment Position payments are time-limited.
-FEPs must create a sense of urgency and finality surrounding time limits when communicating this message to participants.
-Conversations must promote full engagement to increase participants' employability and motivate the participant to develop skills that will allow them to enter the local labor market well before reaching the time limit.
+Conversations with individuals in paid placements must promote full engagement to increase participants' employability and support the participant to develop skills that will allow them to enter the local labor.

 FEPs can reinforce the necessity of meeting employment goals within the time limits of the W-2 program by ensuring frequent communication about time limit status.
 At a minimum, the FEP must go over the participant's time limit status at every eligibility review, employability plan review, and when assigning participants to a new paid placement.
-Time limit information is also included on Notices of Eligibility when eligibility reviews are completed.
+Discussions about time limits can vary on a case-by-case basis according to the participant's needs and whether the individual is in a paid placement.